imr-luh/pyCameras/README.md

 # pyCameras

 This repository contains a selection of Python Camera implementations for different cameras used at the IMR.
+This is a mirror of gitlab.
 The idea is that all cameras follow the same interface and are therefore easily interchangeable.
 The interface is defined in `pyCameras/cameraTemplate.py`.
 All new camera implementations should inherit from the `CameraTemplate` base class and implement it's abstract functions (those that raise `NotImplementedError`).